marios-gnk/bayesian-change-point-genomics/README.md

-# Bayesian Change-Point Detection in Genomic GC-Content Using R
+# Bayesian Change-Point Detection in Genomic GC-Content (R)

 This repository contains an academic project completed as part of the course **Bayesian Statistics**.